Your inpatient stay

-All of our beds are in private rooms and there are just 2 rooms that have a shared ensuite.
+All of our beds are in private rooms with their own ensuite

 When you are admitted please ask our staff if mobiles can be used in your room.
 Mobiles may be used in all public areas including the coffee shop.
 Attadale Rehabilitation Private Hospital does not accept any responsibility for loss or damage to your mobile phone.